 It’s perfect as a spread for bread, crackers, and bagels.
 But it can also be used to make all kinds of no-bake appetizers and desserts–the kind that call for traditional cream cheese, such as cheesecake, cheeseballs, and cream cheese chocolate truffles–for the holidays and beyond.

-To make it, you will need 2 cups of raw cashews, 1/4 cup coconut oil, and 3 tablespoons of fresh lemon juice.
 I recommend adding 1/2 teaspoon of fine sea salt, too, but it is your call regarding how much to add, or whether you wish to add it at all.

 You can also add 1 to 2 teaspoons of nutritional yeast for an additional umami-cheesey flavor.